 Trees and Severe Weather

 Keep yourself safe!
-During storms (especially with high winds), trees and limbs may become weakened and can fall.
+During storms, trees and limbs may become weakened and can fall.
 Exercise caution under and around trees during stormy weather.

 If you witness a street or park tree that has fallen or has sustained storm damage, call 311 or submit a Tree Service Request.